anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Sunday between 31 July and 6 August (Proper 13)

+Year A

+* **Genesis 32.22-31** continues the series in the Pentateuch and in Genesis, and is about Jacob wrestling with God: 'I have seen God face to face'. **Psalm 17.1-7, 16** (EV: 1-7, 15) [or 17.1-7] calls out to God in prayer, and says in the final verse, 'As for me, I shall see your face in righteousness'.
+* **Romans 9.1-5** continues the series in Romans (without a gap), and is about Paul's 'great sorrow' for his fellow Israelites.
+* **Matthew 14.13-21** continues the series in Matthew, and is the feeding of the 5000.
+The 'Related' reading, **Isaiah 55.1-5**, invites people to come and 'eat what is good'.
+The 'Related' psalm, **Psalm 145.8-9, 15-22** (EV: 8-9, 14-21) [or 145.15-22 (EV: 14-21)], says to God, 'You open wide your hand and fill all things living with plenty.'

 Year C

 * **Hosea 11.1-11** continues the series on the prophets, and is the second of two weeks in Hosea.
 God loves Israel, despite their waywardness. **Psalm 107.1-9, 43** [or 107.1-9] is about God restoring those who have gone astray, because of his steadfast love.